fsjavier/loketable/README.md

 #### Favorites Page

 - It's the same as the Products Page with a few changes:
-    - Not logged in users can't access it, if the enter the url directly they'll get an error page prompting them to return to the Home Page.
+    - Not logged in users can't access it.
+If they enter the url directly, the Log in Page loads and only after logging in or signing up they'll be redirected to the Favorites Page.
     - Instead of filtering and displaying all available products, it displays the products added to the user's favorites.
     - Not availabe products will be displayed but greyed out and can't be clicked.
 The reasons to keep them in the list are:
         - For the user to keep track of what they have added to their favorites.
 From this page is still possible for the user to remove the product from their favorites.